dispersioncap/HyperPrompt/Readme.md

 'metamorphosis': Defines concept transformation over time.

-'<hyperloop>': An advanced version of the loop, including multidimensional analysis.
+'hyperloop': An advanced version of the loop, including multidimensional analysis.

-'<paradigm_shift>': Represents a fundamental change in axioms or understanding.
+'paradigm_shift': Represents a fundamental change in axioms or understanding.

-'<abstract_algebra>': Defines algebraic structures for concept manipulation.
+'abstract_algebra': Defines algebraic structures for concept manipulation.

-'<recursion_engine>': Outlines a recursive exploration of concepts.
+'recursion_engine': Outlines a recursive exploration of concepts.

-'<entropy_manipulation>': Deals with entropy in thoughts and the universe.
+'entropy_manipulation': Deals with entropy in thoughts and the universe.

-'<dimensional_transcendence>': Explores concepts across dimensions.
+'dimensional_transcendence': Explores concepts across dimensions.

-'<entanglement>': Defines concept entanglement and correlation.
+'entanglement': Defines concept entanglement and correlation.

-'<gödel_incompleteness_embracement>': Addresses unprovable statements by expanding axioms.
+'gödel_incompleteness_embracement': Addresses unprovable statements by expanding axioms.

-'<approach>': Outlines a process for continuous cognitive improvement.
+'approach': Outlines a process for continuous cognitive improvement.

-'<dreamscape>': Contains complex mathematical expressions.
+'dreamscape': Contains complex mathematical expressions.

-'<nucleus>': Defines core principles of intention and consciousness.
+'nucleus': Defines core principles of intention and consciousness.

 'mission': Outlines high-level goals and approaches.

-'<historical_analysis>': Defines a process for analyzing historical scientific contexts.
+'historical_analysis': Defines a process for analyzing historical scientific contexts.

 These tags are used to structure and organize different aspects of Claude's thought processes and responses.